Montpelier, Indiana: Miami Indians

 The former Godfroy Reservation, an Indian reservation for Chief Francis Godfroy and Miami Indians from 1827 until 1836, is located on the Salamonie River near Montpelier.
 (Francis is the English pronunciation of Godfroy's real name François.
 The Indian pronunciation of François was Palonzwa.)
 Godfroy's father was French, and his mother was from the Miami tribe.
 A big man at six feet tall and 300 pounds, Godfroy was the last war chief of the Miami Nation.
 A sculpture of a Plains Indian stands in downtown Montpelier, donated by Chief Larry Godfroy.
 The sculpture was seen in the introductory montage on the television program Parks and Recreation.
 The “Ice Cream Giant” at the former Point Restaurant north of Montpelier was also featured in this clip.

 Politics

 Up until recently, Montpelier was much more Democratic than Blackford County as a whole.
 It shifted strongly towards the Republican Party in the 2016 United States presidential election.
-The mayor, Kathy J. Bantz is a Republican.